-This year, school groups can stay for a full day of immersive, STEM programming featuring three exciting programs:
+School groups as large as 64 students (two classes) may now enjoy a full day of immersive STEM programming featuring three exciting programs:

-Half Day Part I Simulated Mission (choose from the options here)
+Half Day Part I Simulated Space Mission (choose from the options here)

-Half Day Part II Explorer Lab Activity (choose from the 5 options below) Interactive Planetarium Sessions (choose from the 5 options below)
+Half Day Part II Explorer Lab Activity (choose from the five options below) Interactive Planetarium Sessions (choose from the five options below)

-Explorer Lab Activities Marsbound (grades 6-12) In this engaging NASA-developed game, student engineering teams work to balance financial, mass, and power budgets while planning a mission to the Red Planet.
-Greatest scientific gains and most efficient use of funds will identify which team is declared top mission planners!
-MarsboundÔnaturally draws on student collaboration and communication, making this an excellent activity for secondary students.
+Explorer Lab Activities Marsbound (grades 6-12) In this engaging NASA-developed design challenge, student engineering teams work to balance financial, launch vehicle, mass and power constraints while planning a mission to the Red Planet.
+The greatest scientific gains and most efficient use of funds will identify which team is declared NASA's top mission planners!
+Marsbound naturally draws on student collaboration and communication, making this an excellent activity for secondary students.

 Breakout Boxes (grades 6-12) Do your students have what it takes to solve a space-themed mystery and escape the room?
-Using critical thinking, collaboration, creativity, and communication, along with an amped up version of Breakout BoxesÔ, students learn aerospace content, practice collaboration and problem-solving skills and challenge their teamwork in this timed and entertaining session.
+Using critical thinking, collaboration, creativity, and communication, along with an amped-up version of Breakout Boxes, students learn aerospace content, practice collaboration and problem-solving skills and challenge their teamwork in this timed and entertaining session.

-Interactive Planetarium Sessions Students interact with trained facilitators who deliver sessions to meet content and create a custom experience for all.
-Teachers reserving full-day sessions should choose 1 of the following options.
+Interactive Mikkelson Planetarium Sessions Students interact with trained facilitators who deliver sessions to meet content and create a custom experience for all in our stunning 40-seat Mikkelson Planetarium.
+Teachers reserving full-day sessions should choose one of the following options.

 Destination Mars(grades 6-8) Voyage to the red planet with us as we compare Earth and Mars, learn about planetary orbits and gravity, and review and highlight future missions to Mars.